ktorio/ktor-documentation/codeSnippets/snippets/tutorial-server-db-integration/README.md

 ## Build

-To build the application, execute the following command from the project's root directory:
+To build the application, run the following command from the project's root directory:

 ```bash
 ./gradlew build